 NOTE: do NOT subclass SVGKParser; parsing is very complex, and there’s a special mechanism that makes it easy to extend the parser (read on…)

 Parsing is complex, so our parser is modular (based on ideas from a modular XML parser I wrote years ago).
-The SVGKParser class doesn’t parse SVG direclty: instead, it parses raw XML, and converts it to a higher-level version that’s much faster to work with.
+The SVGKParser class doesn’t parse SVG directly: instead, it parses raw XML, and converts it to a higher-level version that’s much faster to work with.
 It also manages error handling, loading bytes from an SVGKSource, etc.

 You create a new parser instance with a helper method that includes all the modules you need by default: